Wedding Garter Tradtion: Why do Brides wear a Wedding Garter?

-Why are wedding garters worn?
+So, why are wedding garters a thing?

 Thankfully, this tradition evolved into a removal garter that could be thrown and distract the guests so the brides could keep their dress and their clothes intact.